Toloka/docs/en/guide/concepts/qa-pool-settings.md

 # Setting up quality control

-Quality control lets you get more accurate responses and restrict access to tasks for cheating Tolokers.
+Quality control lets you get more accurate responses and restrict access to tasks for cheating users.
 Quality control consists of rules.
 All rules work independently.

 {% note warning %}